LPN to RN Programs

 Should I choose an LPN to RN bridge program or an LPN to BSN program?

-For LPNs wishing to become RNs, but who would like to save time and money, LPN to RN bridge programs are an excellent choice.
-They offer flexibility that traditional programs do not, they are shorter than bachelor’s programs (18 months or two years versus three to four years for a bachelor’s), and they are more cost-effective.
-But, RNs with their BSN do tend to make more money and be promoted more readily than RNs with an ADN, so for some nurses, it may be worth the extra time and effort to get their BSN in nursing with an LPN to BSN program, which can also offer flexibility for working nurses.
+For LPNs wishing to become RNs who would like to save time and money, LPN to RN bridge programs can be an excellent choice.
+They offer flexibility and can be more cost-conscious.
+However, RNs with their BSN do tend to make more money and tend to be promoted more readily than RNs with an ADN, so for some nurses, it may be worth the extra time and effort to get their BSN in nursing with an LPN to BSN program, which can also offer flexibility for working nurses.
+At the same time, if you complete your LPN to RN and later decide to earn your bachelor’s, an RN to BSN program is an option.

-Are in-person clinicals required for LPN to RN programs?
+Are in-person clinical hours required for LPN to RN programs?

 It depends on the program, but most schools do require in-person clinicals.
 Some schools will take into account the student’s work history, allowing the clinical work to be completed at the hospital or clinic where the student already works.
-Other programs may allow students with enough prior experience to skip clinical work altogether.
 Check with LPN to RN schools for more information about their clinical requirements.